-Words have meaning, and the word “race” is no different.
-When we first launched this league, we noticed the reaction we got from people when we said that middle and high schoolers will “race” and can say it wasn’t exactly how we wanted it to land.
+Language is important.
+When we first launched this league, we noticed the reaction we got from people when we said that middle and high schoolers will “race” and can say it had varying effects.
 To a new rider, even the words “mountain biking” can bring up images that don’t really represent what our version of mountain biking is, as explained in this article.

 What sets us apart